Diseases of the Aorta

 Special mention should be made of iatrogenic dissections.
 Angiographic catheters and guidewires can disrupt the intima and result in dissections anywhere along the aorta’s course.
 These typically result in retrograde dissections, and the false lumens generally thrombose spontaneously.
 They often can be managed medically unless the dissection is extensive.
-Dissections can also occur during aortic cross-clamping or cannulation during cardiac surgery.
+Dissections can also occur during aortic cross-clamping or cannulation during cardiac surgery; these are usually type A, proximal dissections.
 Such dissections are usually diagnosed and treated urgently and successfully at the time of surgery.

 Intramural Hematoma and Penetrating Aortic Ulcer